 The believer’s soul blazes with inner light.
 When the believer enters the Devoted state, their bonus affects a third Skill.

-Pragmatic characters gain yet an additional use of Willpower per day.
+Pragmatic characters gain yet an additional use of Discipline while Focused.

 Additionally, whenever the believer is Exhausted and would become Inspired they may recover from Exhausted.
 Like Ardor, this may also be time spent to invoke the Prayer ability.